nystudio107/craft-seomatic/docs/docs/advanced.md

 ### GraphQL Query support

-To retrieve SEOmatic container data through the native [GraphQL in Craft CMS 3.3](https://docs.craftcms.com/v3/graphql.html#sending-api-requests) or the [CraftQL plugin](https://github.com/markhuot/craftql), use the `seomatic` field in your GraphQL query.
+To retrieve SEOmatic container data through [GraphQL in Craft CMS 4](https://craftcms.com/docs/4.x/graphql.html#sending-api-requests), use the `seomatic` field in your GraphQL query.
 Each parameter will return that container’s data, ready for insertion into the DOM.

+#### Stand-alone GraphQL queries

 You must as least pass in the URI you want metadata for: